Require IMS Global Certification

 - NEW Why Platforms and Tools Should Adopt LTI 1.3: This document can be used (in part or in whole) as a template for suppliers' communications with partners, internal stakeholders, and customers.

 - NEW Suggested LTI Advantage Requirements for Institutional RFP & Procurement Agreements: A resource for institutional IT organizations and procurement offices.

 - Learning Tools Interoperability RFP Guidance and Checklist: An explanation of language to include in a procurement document and questions to ask suppliers.

-- OneRoster RFP Guidance and Checklist (K-12): An explanation of language to include in a procurement document and questions to ask suppliers.
+- Planning and Procurement Guide for OneRoster® 1.1 (K-12): An explanation of language to include in a procurement document and questions to ask suppliers.

 Question and Test Interoperability® (QTI®) and Accessible Portable Item Protocol® (APIP®)

 - A Brief Primer on Question and Test Interoperability (QTI) and Accessible Portable Item Protocol (APIP) Conformance for End-User Institutions, Faculty, and Buyers of Digital Assessment Content and Systems: The IMS QTI and APIP interoperability standards provide a set of specifications that enable a rich collection of digital assessment content to be accessed from a wide variety of learning platforms, including learning management systems, authoring platforms, item/test repositories, assessment delivery engines, and web applications.